Dev-Saurabhraj/counter/README.md

 # counter

 A new Flutter project.
-counte example using bloc statemanagement i have restricted this counter 0 to 5 range.
+counter example using bloc statemanagement i have restricted this counter 0 to 5 range.

 ## Getting Started